MagerXser/PlayerStorage/README.md

 Here you are able to access everyone that is in the club to view each and every person's detail clearly.

 ## Profile

+On this page you are able to see that there is a profile picture that can be added to show yourr acocunt details and to be personalised to your liking in terms of the profile picture.